This post contains affiliate links. If you purchase through my link, I receive a small commission at no extra cost to you.

 I felt a tremendous weight lift off of my shoulders the minute I put that letter in the mail.
 I needed to go into the New Year with a clean slate, unburdened by the bad feelings I had when we parted ways.
 And the way to do that was to REMEMBER and EXPRESS the good.
 When he received the letter, he sent me an e-mail saying how much it meant to him.REMEMBER and EXPRESS the good. #SayIt Click To Tweet

 So today, I’m going to take a page from Madigan’s book about Mr. Rogers and let the people in my life know that I love them and what specifically I appreciate about them.
-On this side of 50, I am more acutely aware that life is short.
+As a midlife woman, I am more acutely aware that life is short.
 And I don’t want to leave this world with things that are unsaid.

 How do you REMEMBER and EXPRESS the good to those you care about?